metno/bliss_rr/README.md

-# Bayesian statistical interpolation for spatial analysis of precipitation - bliss_rr
+# bliss_rr
-Program for spatial interpolation
+Program for spatial interpolation that included multiple statistical interpolation schemes, such as:

+* OI_multiscale
+* OI_firstguess